 When the seller wrote me a letter saying how he also grew up in Virginia, loved the red brick facade that reminded him of home, and also had a little boy, I lowered my largest canons.
 It made me feel good that someone took the time to write a letter.
 It made me feel great that the potential buyers had a little one to raise, as that was one of my intentions of owning the house all along.

 I told the agent to tell the seller that we are a family of three who have been living in the neighborhood since 2014.
 We are looking for a larger house because our goal is to have another child and live in the property until our kids go off to college.
-We also promise to take great care of the property and sent them pictures of all the landscaping and remodeling work we have done to our current house.
+We also promise to take great care of the property.
+Finally, we sent them pictures of all the landscaping and remodeling work we have done to our current house.

 Finally, we told them our address, which was huge because the sellers knew the previous owners of our current house.
 They were childhood friends.
 The sellers didn’t want to sell to some random flipper.